 Are there any activities that we can’t do?

-Girl Guides are not allowed to participate in these activities under any circumstances:
+Girl Guides are not allowed to participate in these activities under any circumstances.

 - Crossbow hunting & shooting activities involving live ammunition in an uncontrolled environment

-- Fireball soccer, Fireball hockey and similar activities
+- Fireball soccer, hockey or similar

 My activity is not listed, can I still do it?